North Alabama

 Why This Matters for Alabama

-Regional Precedent
+Regional precedent

 Decatur's decision may influence other North Alabama agencies.
 When one department encrypts, neighbors often follow—as seen in California's East Bay and Northern Virginia.